 Gwenllian may also have spent time in the company of Joan Mortimer, the daughter of Roger Mortimer, supposed lover of Isabelle of France, Edward III’s mother, and ruler of England after the deposition of her huusband, Edward II.
 Joan was held at Sempringham following her father’s downfall in 1330.
 She was only eighteen at the time, however, so may have had little in common, beyond their joint status as prisoners of the crown, with Gwenllian, who was a woman now in her late forties who had spent her entire life in conventual seclusion.
 The profound difference between Joan and Gwenllian, of course, is that Joan was released after a short time.

-Gwenllian only found release in death.
-The on 7 June 1337, the same month as her fifty-fifth birthday.
+Gwenllian only found her freedom in death.
+She died on 7 June 1337, the same month as her fifty-fifth birthday.
 She was buried at the priory where she had spent all but eighteen months of her life.
 Her grave was lost at the time of the dissolution of the monasteries, in the 16th century.
 However, a memorial plaque was placed near St Andrew’s Church in Sempringham in 1993, stating:

 In memory of Gwenllian, daughter of the last Prince of Wales.
 Born at Abergwyngregyn 12.06.1282.
 Died at Sempringham 7.6.1337.
 Having been held prisoner for 54 years.6